Irontools/examples/iron-functions-typescript-table-api/README.md

-# Iron Functions TypeScript DataStream API Demo
+# Iron Functions TypeScript Table/SQL API Demo

 This example shows how to use Flink Table/SQL API with Iron Functions.